ninivert/ParticleAccelerator/docs/Journal.md

 - Implement `FODO`
 	- Constructor
 	- String representation
-- Update every constructor that inherits from `Drawable` to also init `Renderer * engine`
+- Update every constructor that inherits from `Drawable` to also init `Renderer * engine_ptr`
+- Added suffix `_ptr` to all pointers and vector of pointers

 ## Todo